-The grant is intended for research groups which may be based in one or more academic institutions.
+The grant is intended for research groups which may be based in one or more universities or reseach institutions.
 The responsible project leader must have a doctoral degree.
 A registered legal entity, such as a university or research institute, may not apply.
 All scientific work in the project will be remunerated as working grants, not as salaries (this does not apply to auxiliary personnel or outsourcing services, such as laboratory analyses).

 Project grants of between EUR 50.000 and 500.000 will be awarded to research groups that use aDNA, eDNA and/or sedaDNA to provide insights into the past of Finnish environment and populations.
 Larger grants will be reserved for more ambitious multidisciplinary consortia, while smaller grants are given to limited projects that are not multidisciplinary.